sokcheng/Kitsuchan-NG/COMMANDS.md

 ## ban
 Ban all users mentioned by this command.

+Requires both the user and bot to have `ban_members` to execute.

 ## block
 Blocking commands (e.g. block user).

+Only the bot owner can use this.

 ## boots
 Boots!

 ## censor
+### Aliases: clean
 Delete the bot's previous message(s).

 * times - Number of message to delete.
 Defaults to 1.